CLARIAH/wp6-missieven/docs/transcription.md

-col | integer | the number of the column within the row n | integer | the number of the table within the whole corpus row | integer | the number of the row within the table
+col | integer | the number of the column within the row n | integer | the number of the table within the whole corpus row | integer | the number of the row within the table x | integer | the x-offset where the column starts in the original layout of the page

 ### node type `head`